Saghen/blink.cmp/docs/recipes.md

 ### Path completion from `cwd` instead of current buffer's directory

 It's common to run code from the root of your repository, in which case relative paths will start from that directory.
-In that case, you may want path completions to be relative to your current working directory rather than the default, which is the current buffer's directory.
+In that case, you may want path completions to be relative to your current working directory rather than the default, which is the current buffer's parent directory.

 ```lua
 sources = {